Dajamante/rust_spark_joy/src/background_files/description.md

 - [Part 1](./software_safety.md): a general overview about memory safety and why safe languages are considered to be a solution to common memory errors and attacks.
 In this part, memory errors and attacks will be discussed to understand what kind of protections safe languages offer.

+- [Part 2](./rust_and_spark.md): a detailed description of the safe languages Rust and SPARK, and how they achieve this status through memory safety, type safety and the concept of ownership.

-- [Part 2]: a description of multi-language applications.
+- [Part 3](./ffi.md): a description of multi-language applications.
 How they are established through FFI (Foreign Function interfaces).
 In this part, we will also discuss briefly new threats and the  vectors of attack introduced by those composite software.

-- [Part 3](./rust_and_spark.md): a detailed description of the safe languages Rust and SPARK, and how they achieve this status through memory safety, type safety and the concept of ownership.